ixnij/dotfiles/README.md

 # How to?
 I'm using GNU's stow to manage my configuation files.

-Check out the usage of `stow` through `man stow`.
+You can check out the usage of `stow` through `man stow`.

-For example,you can use the following commands to make a symbol link to `~/.config/nvim` from this directory.
+For example, you can use the following commands to make a symbol link to `~/.config/nvim` from this directory.

 ```bash